 What's a Good Multivitamin to Take?

 It contains extra vitamin K, some vitamin D, active forms of b-vitamins, and NO iron which is best to take separately as it may cause constipation in sensitive individuals.
+You may also want to find a CoQ10 supplement to take with it as well.

 It can be used as both a good every-day multi as well as a prenatal multivitamin (do not take if you're on a blood thinner because of the vitamin K1).